tekktrik/disbadge/README.md

 Setting Up Discord Bot
 ----------------------

-You can find instructions on how to set up a Discord bot for Py-Cord `here <https://docs.pycord.dev/en/master/discord.html>`_.
+You can find instructions on how to set up a Discord bot for Py-Cord [here](https://docs.pycord.dev/en/master/discord.html).
 Take note of the bot token, you'll need it later.

-You can also find instructions `here <https://poshbot.readthedocs.io/en/latest/guides/backends/setup-discord-backend/#find-your-guild-id-server-id>`_ for determining the Guild ID of where your bot will live.
+You can also find instructions [here](https://poshbot.readthedocs.io/en/latest/guides/backends/setup-discord-backend/#find-your-guild-id-server-id) for determining the Guild ID of where your bot will live.
 You will need this later as well!

 Final Touches
 -------------